klborders/klborders/README.md

 - 👋 Hi, I’m Kamber Borders
-- 👀 I’m interested in Windows Automation, Survivalism, and Video Games
+- 👀 I’m interested in Windows things, Survivalism, and Video Games
 - 🌱 I’m currently learning how to manage Apple devices
-- 💞️ I’m looking to collaborate on Windows and MS automation at scale
+- 💞️ I’m looking to collaborate on Windows automation
 - 📫 You can reach me at kamber.borders@gmail.com

 <!---